 European Buzzards

-Despite their size, buzzards generally take smaller prey than eagles, with voles and other small rodents making up the main portion of their prey.
+Despite their size, European buzzards generally take smaller prey than eagles, with voles and other small rodents making up the main portion of their prey.
 This also explains why their talons are smaller than those of eagles.

 Common Buzzard